Dreambotter420/ProfitableHerblore/README.md

 -Custom herb list: Select the herbs that are acceptable to you for the script to process

--Bot Mode: Decreases the mouse click interval to clean much faster (default OFF)  pending solution to actually do it
+-Bot Mode: Decreases the mouse click interval to clean much faster (default OFF)

 -Druidic Ritual completion: Buys required items then completes quest.
 Also buys some eyes of newt to boost lvl 3-22 herblore